ClickHouse/adsb.exposed/README.md

 ) ENGINE = MergeTree ORDER BY (mortonEncode(mercator_x, mercator_y), time);
 ```

-It contains `lat`, `lon` columns with coordinates, and we use `MATERIALIZED` columns to automatically convert them to coordinates in the [Web-Mercator projection](https://en.wikipedia.org/wiki/Web_Mercator_projection), which is used by the Leaflet software and most of the maps on the Internet.
-The mercator coordinates are stored in UInt32 which makes it easy to do arithmetics with tile coordinates and zoom levels in a SQL query.
+It contains `lat` and `lon` columns with coordinates, and we use `MATERIALIZED` columns to automatically convert them to coordinates in the [Web-Mercator projection](https://en.wikipedia.org/wiki/Web_Mercator_projection), which is used by the Leaflet software and most of the maps on the Internet.
+The Mercator coordinates are stored in UInt32 which makes it easy to do arithmetics with tile coordinates and zoom levels in a SQL query.

 We create level-of-detail tables with [Materialized Views](https://clickhouse.com/docs/en/guides/developer/cascading-materialized-views), so they are calculated automatically: